Best Volleyball Snacks for Tournaments

 The first step to food safety is washing your hands.
 Make sure to wash your hands prior to preparing or eating any of your volleyball snacks.

 When you do not have access to soap and water, the Centers for Disease Control and Prevention recommends using an alcohol-based hand sanitizer.
 Choose a hand sanitizer that contains at least 60% alcohol.
-To apply the hand sanitizer, rub the gel all over your hands and fingers.
-Continue rubbing your hands together until they are dry.

 Throw a hand sanitizer gel into your volleyball bag to ensure you have it available when needed.

-Volleyball Snacks – Maintain Temperature Control
+Volleyball Tournament Snacks: Maintain Temperature Control

-Another key aspect of food safety is maintaining temperature control.
 It is important to store food at the appropriate temperatures to prevent bacterial growth.
 To ensure food safety, cold food should be held below 40°F.

 At your volleyball tournament, it is essential to make sure all perishable foods are held cold throughout the day.
 Pack items such as deli meat, cheese, yogurt, chocolate milk, and cut fruit, in an ice chest.